Hoglandets-IT/beetl/docs/getting-started/columns.md

 ### Arrays
 Arrays will generally be flattened to a pl.List type, and can then be modified and/or extracted with for example the strings.join or structs.jsonpath transformers

+Lists cannot yet be compared against each other.

 ```yaml
 - name: hello